GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 routes traffic from the Google Cloud serverless services to the MongoDB Atlas cluster.
 You also learn how to establish VPC peering between your VPC network and your MongoDB Atlas VPC network.

-Cloud Functions is used in this tutorial, but you can take similar steps to configure [App Engine](https://cloud.google.com/appengine/docs/standard/python/connecting-vpc) or [Cloud Run](https://cloud.google.com/run/docs/configuring/connecting-vpc).
+This tutorial uses Cloud Functions, but you can take similar steps to configure [App Engine](https://cloud.google.com/appengine/docs/standard/python/connecting-vpc) or [Cloud Run](https://cloud.google.com/run/docs/configuring/connecting-vpc).